-Hearthstone™: Heroes of Warcraft™, Blizzard’s recently announced free-to-play strategy card game for PC and iPad®, is currently under development, with beta testing expected to begin soon.
-Deceptively simple in design but epically engaging, Hearthstone will be instantly accessible to players regardless of their familiarity with Warcraft or collectible card games.
+Hearthstone™: Heroes of Warcraft™, Blizzard’s digital strategy card game, is free-to-play on several platforms.
+Deceptively simple but epically engaging, Hearthstone is designed to be instantly accessible to players regardless of their familiarity with Warcraft or collectible card games.

 Blizzard's original Warcraft game, Warcraft: Orcs & Humans™, was touted as one of the best strategy games of 1994, and the game’s epic sequel, 1995’s Warcraft II: Tides of Darkness™, won numerous awards, including the company’s first Game of the Year award.
 Warcraft III: Reign of Chaos®, released in July 2002, has likewise won several accolades and, like StarCraft, has become a staple of professional tournament gaming, along with its expansion, the award-winning Warcraft III: The Frozen Throne®, which was released in July 2003.